 Here are 5 Top Reasons to Build a Narrow Lot Home.

 Once a upon a time, West Australian homes were built to suit acreage blocks.
-Now however with block sizes shrinking.
+Now, however, with block sizes shrinking.
 Narrow lot homes are becoming a viable choice for home builders.
-Providing benefits such as affordability, premium location choice.
-And the flexibility of upgrading to two storey.
+Narrow homes provide benefits such as affordability, premium location choice.

-Being a much more common request than they once were.
+Homes to suit narrow blocks are becoming a common request.
 Perth builders like Plunkett Homes are leading the way with their specialsed narrow lot home designs.
 These are small in size but big on value and design.

-Ben Leitch, an experienced Narrow Lot Home and Unit Development Design Consultant at Plunkett Homes.
-Says it’s achievable to produce very attractive, liveable designs both in single and two storey designs on narrow lots.
+Ben Leitch, is an experienced Narrow Lot Home and Unit Development Design Consultant at Plunkett Homes.
+He says it’s achievable to produce very attractive, liveable designs both in single and two storey designs on narrow lots.

 “The outcomes can be very good, especially if the client wants a minimal garden to look after” he says.

 “The most compelling reason to consider a narrow lot home is you will not be living behind someone’s house.
 You will also face the street with access directly to the street.
 Most of these types of sub-divided blocks are reasonably close to the CBD.
 So it can be a great way of leaving the outer suburbs (30 to 40km away).
-And getting back to somewhere like Morley, Cannington, Melville or Riverton and cutting down commuting time.”
+If you work in or close to the city, getting back to somewhere like Morley, Cannington, Melville or Riverton really cuts down your commuting time.”

 An attractive narrow lot home, the Ardross is a four bedroom family home that will impress.

 Narrow Lot Home Design Factors to Consider